EVATool/fae-architecture-log/_decisions/sig-devops-testing-automation.md

 Manual testing was only considered to show the superiority of automated testing.

 GitHub Actions can do much more than just automating testing.
-They will be used to extend the build tool chain and automating in the project.
+They will be used to extend the build tool chain and automation in the project.

 Testing GitHub Actions:
 - there are many resources